Updated: 6 days ago

-There are many different Carnival celebrations all over Spain, each region have their own traditions and some are deeply routed within their communities.
+There are many different Carnival celebrations all over Spain, each region has their own traditions and some are deeply rooted within their communities.
 During the Civil War in Spain, specifically in 1937, the Carnival was banned.
 Towns and cities regained their festivities at different points in time after the dictatorship ended (1975).
 However, in those places where the Carnival was strongly ingrained they managed to get permission to celebrate them during the dictatorship.

 Carnavales de Verín , Xinzo de Limia y Laza, Orense, Galicia

 I am focusing on Galicia because I lived there for five years and I must admit to having a soft spot for the place.
 It is in the North West of Spain, just above Portugal and it has an amazingly rich and unique culture.
 Old Celtic and pagan traditions still run strongly within the community.
 Their gastronomy is full of wholesome, good quality and delicious dishes, such as seafood, octopus, traditional stews, cheeses and their own wines.
 They play the bagpipes and the landscape is beautifully green due to its rainy weather.
 Does this last bit that sound familiar?

 Oh, and they have their own language, Galician, which sounds a little bit like a mixture of Spanish and Portuguese.